 I've always been a grammar nerd.
 Read a word once and could spell it again without a second thought.
 Abhorred dangling, squinting, and misplaced modifiers.
 (Yet I love employing comma splices and clipped sentences for effect—go figure.)
 So I became an editor.
 For nine years, I combined my love of medicine and English by working as a medical editor.

-In 2012, I left my job and start freelancing.
+In 2012, I left my job and started freelancing.
 I now work for two publishing houses in addition to running Avodah Editorial Services, which offers editing, proofreading, and manuscript critique for fiction and nonfiction.
-In 2015, I co-authored a fiction craft book, 5 Editors Tackle the 12 Fatal Flaws of Fiction Writing, which released on December 1.
+In 2015, I co-authored 5 Editors Tackle the 12 Fatal Flaws of Fiction Writing, which released on December 1.

 If you're looking for an editor or proofreader—or if you just want to talk writerly stuff—I'd love to hear from you!